dannycvera/GOT-whos-quote/README.md

 - prototyping and Project overview

 July 13th
-- created a basic layout in HTML and CSS for mobile portrait and landscape
+- Created a basic layout in HTML and CSS for mobile portrait and landscape
-- wrote Javascript to handle the basic functionality  Displaying all Character choices and retrieving quotes from API
+- Wrote Javascript to handle the basic functionality.
+Able to display character choices and retrieving quotes from API

 July 14th
 - Fixing layout, set images to standard heights.